From the outset of the design development process The Townscape Consultancy acts as a ‘critical friend’, offering independent scrutiny and review.

 Consideration of the effects of projects on ‘heritage assets’, such as listed buildings and their settings, and conservation areas, is a legal requirement.
 The Townscape Consultancy is able to provide heritage assessments, either in combination with the TVIA or in more complex cases, as a separate assessment, to be submitted in support of planning applications and applications for listed building consents.

 The subject needs to be addressed proportionately, concentrating on ‘what matters and why’.
-Our heritage assessments are clear, focussed and authoritative.
+Our heritage assessments are clear, focused and authoritative.